umccr/libica/openapi/docs/v2/docs/ProjectDataUpdateBatchApi.md

 # **create_project_data_update_batch**
 > ProjectDataUpdateBatch create_project_data_update_batch(project_id, create_project_data_update_batch)

 Create a project data update batch.
+Folder contents will be updated recursively.
+Time archive/delete cannot be defined for folders.

+Avoid specifying more than 5000 total dataIds per call if possible (specifying more than 100000 is not allowed).

 ### Example